 - Website: You can place a link to this URL on your website to allow patients to access online booking directly

-- Emails: In any email correspondance, you can also include this link.
+- Emails: In any email correspondence, you can also include this link.
 You may want to include it in your email signature if you wish to promote it to all of your patients

 - Social Media: If you use social media platforms such as Twitter, Facebook or Google Plus, you can share this link on your page, and also include it in your profile information